For the past three years, since we began cruising OLOH between the northeast and the…

 We decided to give it another go in an hour and even if we made it out of the marina, we had a contingency plan to return to the dock in the event that we felt anything anomalous with the boat once we were able to run it through its paces on our way out to the Gulf.
 We also now had to commit to running at fifteen to eighteen knots for most of the day if we wanted to arrive in daylight.
 The boat is built to do that – we just choose to run at slower speeds for a variety of reasons.
 And on a leg like this, one of those reasons is the countless crab pots that you have to spot and avoid.
 We also didn’t feel that the boat was fully shaken down after sitting in storage for nine months.
 But we were confident in the due diligence we had done and decided to go for it.

 So, at 9:30, just as it began to rain, we once again started the process with the decision to stick as close to the dock as possible as we backed down, based on the findings from our friendly neighborhood police officer.
 We slid a foot off the dock and I bumped it into reverse for a nanosecond.
 OLOH slowly drifted backward and a few moments later we were over the hump!
 Whew.
 Relief – for the moment.
 We still had to make sure everything was working as it should.
 We easily backed the rest of the way out of the marina, spun around, and headed south through Naples Bay.
+It was pretty clear that the “hump” was just a small, elevated portion of the seabed, perhaps spoils from the recent dredging.
+As far as what we may have hit on our way back to the dock after our second departure attempt, that’s anybody’s guess.
+Buried treasure perhaps?
+We may never know.

 Once we were clear of the no-wake zone, already having done one engine room check at idle speed, we decided to throttle up.
 750 RPM, 1,000, 1,200, 1,500, 1,900… no vibrations, no leaks.
 Woohoo!
 While still feeling trepidatious, we were most certainly relieved.
 After clearing Gordon Pass and once back on the Gulf, we pointed OLOH towards its southerly heading and set our engine speed to put us between 16.5 and 18 knots for a good part of the day.